react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-editor/README.md

 * click
 * dbclick

-That's look into how we enable the cell edit on tabe:
+That's look into how we enable the cell edit on table:

 ```js
 import cellEditFactory from 'react-bootstrap-table2-editor';